vikassnwl/Movie-Recommender-System/docs/project_documentation.md

 	- `crew`
 	- `movie_id` (for fetching movie poster via TMDB API and showing on the frontend)
 	- `title`
+3. Dropped rows having null values.
-3. Extracted only the genre names from the `genres` columns which consisted other data as well which was redundant for our purpose.
+4. Extracted only the genre names from the `genres` column which consisted other data as well which was redundant for our purpose.
 Such as genre id.
+Also removed the space between genre name such as "Science Fiction" became "ScienceFiction".
-4. Same was done with the `keywords` column as well.
+5. Same was done with the `keywords` column as well.
-5. Extracted first 3 cast names from the `cast` column.
+6. Extracted first 3 cast names from the `cast` column.
-6. Extracted director name from the `crew` column.
+7. Extracted director name from the `crew` column.
-7. Split words based on space character from `overview` column in order to merge it with `genres`, `keywords`, `cast` and `crew` columns.
+8. Split words based on space character from `overview` column in order to merge it with `genres`, `keywords`, `cast` and `crew` columns.
-8. Named the merged column `tags`.
+9. Named the merged column `tags`.
-9. Joined the words in `tags` column with space character and made them lowercase.
+10. Joined the words in `tags` column with space character and made them lowercase.
-10. Selected only the `movie_id`, `title` and `tags` columns for the final DataFrame.
+11. Selected only the `movie_id`, `title` and `tags` columns for the final DataFrame.
-11. Applied tokenization using regex pattern in order to extract words/tokens by ignoring the punctuation in the `tags` column.
+12. Applied tokenization using regex pattern in order to extract words/tokens from the `tags` column.
+The pattern ignores the punctuation as they are not words.
-12. Ignored stop words and Applied stemming to the tokens.
+13. Ignored stop words and Applied stemming to the tokens.
-13. Applied `CountVectorizer` (BoW) to convert each list of tokens into a vector for each movie.
+14. Applied `CountVectorizer` (BoW) to convert each list of tokens into a vector for each movie.

 # 3. Similarity Score Calculation